-The past several years (2016-2021), I was the lead volunteer organizer of Nonprofit Tech Club Austin, now called TechSoup Connect Texas Chapter.
+Between 2016 and 2021, I was the lead volunteer organizer of Nonprofit Tech Club Austin, now called TechSoup Connect.
 While I was guiding it, the club partnered with NTEN: Nonprofit Technology Network, TechSoup, and locally in Austin, startup incubator Capital Factory.

 This post shares information presented during that program as well as additional discussions and resources I have since discovered.
-This post was written originally in 2019 and it has become one of my most-read.
+This post has become one of my most-read.
 I continue to update it as more information becomes available.

 One discovery is the Dangerous Speech Project.
 They sum the problem up well: